 As of June 2019, there are four techniques that have been used to connect to the app.

 Using a Google Sheet is another option.
 Here is a template that can be used.
-This must actually be your website’s meeting finder, so it should be embedded on the meetings page, or, if you’re using Wix, you can create a table and set its data source to be the Google Sheet.
+This must actually be your website’s meeting finder.
+It should be embedded on the meetings page, or, if you are using Wix, you can create a table and set its data source to be the Google Sheet.
 This option also handles the JSON step for you.

 Finally, you’re welcome to create your own database.
 Many sites are using custom PHP / MySQL meeting finders, but any technology stack should be fine, so long as you provide a valid JSON feed.